-For the last 120 years, his crimes have endured as some of the most grisly in the history of true crime while his identity has remained one of the great unsolved mysteries of our time.
+For the last 130 years, Jack the Ripper’s crimes have endured as some of the most grisly in the history of true crime while his identity has remained one of the great unsolved mysteries of our time.

-In 2017, Robert Smith published 25 Years of The Diary of Jack the Ripper: The True Facts, in which he claims to have verified the authenticity of a document containing one man’s confession to being Jack the Ripper.
+But in 2017, author Robert Smith published 25 Years of The Diary of Jack the Ripper: The True Facts, in which he claimed to have verified the authenticity of a diary allegedly containing one man’s confession to being Jack the Ripper.

 “I give my name that all know of me, so history do tell, what love can do to a gentleman born.
 Yours Truly, Jack The Ripper.”

-However, the diary’s authenticity has long been mired in doubt.
-A Liverpudlian named Michael Barrett first shared the diary with the public in 1992, offering several different stories as to where it came from.
-He once claimed it was a friend in a pub, once claimed it was his own wife, and soon, many thought that the diary was simply a forgery.
+The diary’s authenticity has long been mired in doubt.
+This is in part because after Barrett shared the diary with the public in 1992, he offered several different stories as to where it came from.

-The diary was indeed published the following year, but doubts persisted, especially after Barrett signed an affidavit stating that the diary was a forgery in 1995 — only to retract that later.
+Then, in 1995, Barrett signed an affidavit stating that the diary was a forgery — only to later retract this claim.

 “I have never been in any doubt that the diary is a genuine document written in 1888 and 1889.
 The new and indisputable evidence, that on 9th March 1992, the diary was removed from under the floorboards of the room that had been James Maybrick’s bedroom in 1889, and offered later on the very same day to a London literary agent, overrides any other considerations regarding its authenticity.
 It follows that James Maybrick is its most likely author.
 Was he Jack the Ripper?
 He now has to be a prime suspect, but the disputes over the Ripper’s identity may well rage for another century at least.”